Symmetry breaking and ascending in the magnetic kagome metal FeGe: Simulation of the lattice Bragg peaks in the momentum space

-For the orthorhombic and monoclinic phase of FeGe, they both can be driven by either $A_6^-$ or $\Gamma_6^-$ lattice instabilities (Appendix~\ref{Group_subgroup_analysis}). $A_6^-$ and $\Gamma_6^-$ lattice instabilities give rise to the similar unit cell shape.
-The difference is that $A_6^-$ leads to unit cell doubling along the $c$ axis while $\Gamma_6^-$ does not.
-Since we focus on the $k_z=0$ plane, the $A_6^-$ and $\Gamma_6^-$ lattice instabilities contribute to similar Bragg peak structures in the momentum space.
+For the nonmagnetic hexagonal phase shown in Fig.~\ref{Bragg_points}(a), threefold symmetry is preserved; thus, $OA=OB=OC$.
+For both the orthorhombic and monoclinic phases of FeGe, they can be driven by either $A_6^-$ or $\Gamma_6^-$ lattice instabilities (Appendix~\ref{Group_subgroup_analysis}).
+Note that $A_6^-$ and $\Gamma_6^-$ lattice instabilities give rise to a similar unit-cell shape.
+The difference is that $A_6^-$ leads to unit-cell doubling along the $c$ axis while $\Gamma_6^-$ does not.
+Since we focus on the $k_z=0$ plane, the $A_6^-$ and $\Gamma_6^-$ lattice instabilities contribute to similar Bragg peak structures in momentum space.

-In Fig.~\ref{Bragg_points}(b), we show the simulation of the orthorhombic phase in the momentum space.
-Due to the in-plane unit cell doubling (Fig.~\ref{Fig1_intro}(c)), new Bragg peaks appear in either $OA$ or $OB$ or $OC$ directions corresponding to different domain orientations.
-For illustration purpose, we choose that new Bragg peaks appear in the $OA$ direction, e.g.~at the half of $OD$ and equivalent positions.
-The rectangular shape of the $OEBD$ restricts that the diagonal of the rectangle should be equal, namely $DE=OB$.
+In Fig.~\ref{Bragg_points}(b), we show the simulation of the orthorhombic phase in momentum space.
+Because of the in-plane unit-cell doubling [Fig.~\ref{Fig1_intro}(c)], new Bragg peaks appear in either the $OA$, $OB$, or $OC$ directions corresponding to different domain orientations.
+For illustration purposes, we show that new Bragg peaks appear in the $OA$ direction, e.g., at half of $OD$ and equivalent positions.
+The rectangular shape of the $OEBD$ restricts the diagonal of the rectangle to be equal, namely, $DE=OB$.
 Since $DE=OC$, we obtain $OB=OC$.
-Due to the three-fold symmetry breaking, $OB$ and $OC$ deviate from $OA$.
+Because of the threefold symmetry breaking, $OB$ and $OC$ deviate from $OA$.
 As a consequence, we obtain the relation $OB=OC \neq OA$.

 For the monoclinic phase, the symmetry is lower than the orthorhombic phase.
 The restriction that $OB=OC$ is removed.
 Thus, we obtain $OB \neq OC \neq OA$.